 How to arrange cookies on the baking sheet

 I recommend to line two baking sheets with parchment paper and drop the cookies in tablespoonfuls about 2 inches apart.
-If you have a good non-stick baking sheet (like the one I used below) – you don’t need to use parchment paper, but if you are worried about the cookies sticking to the pan – parchment paper is the answer!
+If you have a good non-stick baking sheet (like the one I used below) – you don’t need to use parchment paper.
+But if you are worried about the cookies sticking to the pan – then parchment paper is the answer!

-How to tell if white chocolate cranberry cookies are done
+How to tell if white chocolate chip cookies are done

 Can I refrigerate the almond flour cookie dough